Empirical Bayesian Multi-Bandit Learning: Problem Formulation

-The total time steps for bandit $j$ is $n_j= p_j n$.
-The instance-specific cumulative regret provides insights into our policy’s performance for each bandit instance, especially in data-poor settings.
-It reflects how effectively the algorithm leverages shared information from other instances to improve learning.
+The total number of time steps for bandit $j$ is $n_j = p_j n$.
+The instance-specific cumulative regret provides insight into our policy's performance for each bandit, especially in data-poor settings, and reflects how effectively the algorithm leverages shared information from other instances.
+It is worth noting that \cite{xu2025multitask} defines regret based on the oracle policy.
+In contrast, we define regret with respect to the actual policy $\pi^*_{t}$.
+A comparison of the two approaches is provided in Appendix \ref{sec:oracle}, where empirical results show very similar performance.